Disk partitioning: GUID Partition Table

-The GUID Partition Table (Globally Unique IDentifier) is a part of the Unified Extensible Firmware Interface (UEFI) standard for the layout of the partition table on a physical hard disk.
+The GUID Partition Table (GPT) (GUID is from Globally Unique IDentifier) is a part of the Unified Extensible Firmware Interface (UEFI) standard for the layout of the partition table on a physical hard disk.
 Many operating systems now support this standard.
-However, Windows doesn't support this on BIOS based computers.
+However, Windows does not support this on BIOS based computers.

 Partition recovery

 When a partition is deleted, its entry is removed from a table and the data is no longer accessible.
-The data remains on the disk until being overwritten.
+The data remains on the disk until it is overwritten.
 Specialized recovery utilities may be able to locate lost file systems and recreate a partition table which includes entries for these recovered file systems.
 Some disk utilities may overwrite a number of beginning sectors of a partition they delete.
 For example, if Windows Disk Management (Windows 2000/XP, etc.) is used to delete a partition, it will overwrite the first sector (relative sector 0) of the partition before removing it.
 It still may be possible to restore a FAT or NTFS partition if a backup boot sector is available.